0x00daemon/0x00daemon/README.md

 ### Welcome to my Cybersecurity Sanctuary!
 I'm 0x00daemon
 I am an undergraduate student pursuing a degree in cybersecurity.
 My area of interest are malware development, reverse engineering, scripting, and programming.
-I will posting interesting projects in the future on this github profile
+I will post interesting projects in the future on this github profile

 <br/>